Machine unlearning: History

 Early research efforts were largely motivated by Article 17 of the GDPR, the European Union's privacy regulation commonly known as the "right to be forgotten" (RTBF), introduced in 2014.

-Present

-The GDPR did not anticipate that the development of large language models would make data erasure a complex task.
-This issue has since led to research on "machine unlearning," with a growing focus on removing copyrighted material, harmful content, dangerous capabilities, and misinformation.
+The GDPR's Right to Be Forgotten did not anticipate that the development of large language models would make data erasure a complex task.
+This issue has since led to research on "machine unlearning," with a growing focus on removing copyrighted material, harmful content, dangerous capabilities, data protection and privacy, and misinformation.
 Just as early experiences in humans shape later ones, some concepts are more fundamental and harder to unlearn.
-A piece of knowledge may be so deeply embedded in the model’s knowledge graph that unlearning it could cause internal contradictions, requiring adjustments to other parts of the graph to resolve them.
+A piece of knowledge may be so deeply embedded in the model's knowledge graph that unlearning it could cause internal contradictions, requiring adjustments to other parts of the graph to resolve them.

 Researchers have now also started studying unlearning in the context of removing incorrect or adversarially manipulated training data such as systematically biased labels or poisoning attacks.

+Privacy and data protection are also concerns that machine unlearning has been proposed to address.
+While many privacy laws, including the GDPR, require data deletion as a remedy for wrongful collection or processing of data, data deletion is an insufficient remedy in machine learning contexts.
+Legal scholar Tiffany C. Li argues that machine unlearning may be a necessary remedy for privacy violations in machine learning contexts because the "algorithmic shadow" of the data used in training remains, even if data is deleted from a data processor's dataset.
+Because data used in a training set can have a persistent impact on model parameters, any future use of the model will carry with it the "algorithmic shadow" of wrongly collected or used data In law, machine unlearning has been proposed as a remedy for wrongful collection or use of data.
+In this context, machine unlearning can also be known as or used in addition to algorithmic destruction, algorithmic disgorgement, or model deletion.
+Algorithmic disgorgement specifically has been used as an enforcement tool by the U.S. Federal Trade Commission.
+Legal scholar Caprice L. Roberts argues that algorithmic disgorgement can be understood under traditional unjust enrichment doctrine as well.